4 Keys Facts You Should Know About Farm Insurance

 Farm Insurance is Not One Size Fits All

 Unlike homeowners insurance, farm insurance doesn’t have a standard policy that includes the same set of predetermined coverages.
-Every farm is unique so the policy is tailored to the unique needs of the farming operation.
-That’s why it’s important that farm owners work closely with their insurance broker to customize a policy that adequately protects their land, farm equipment, farm buildings, livestock, feed, and crops.
+Every farm is unique, so the policy is tailored to the unique needs of the farming operation.
+That’s why farm owners must work closely with their insurance broker to customize a policy that adequately protects their land, farm equipment, farm buildings, livestock, feed, and crops.

 Standard Homeowners Insurance Covers Some Hobby Farming Activities

-If you’re not looking to make money from your farm, but consider it to be a hobby, your standard homeowner’s insurance policy may cover some farming activities.
+If you’re not looking to make money from your farm but consider it a hobby, your standard homeowner’s insurance policy may cover some farming activities.
 However, most policies typically exclude farm equipment or farm outbuildings.
-If you’re relying on homeowners insurance to cover your entire hobby farming activities, talk to your insurance broker so you know exactly what is covered and what is not.
+If you’re relying on homeowners insurance to cover your entire hobby farming activities, talk to your insurance broker, so you know exactly what is covered and what is not.

 Hobby Farming for Profit Requires Separate Farm Insurance

-If you decide to expand your hobby farm and start selling crops at the local farmers market, you will need to upgrade from using your standard homeowner’s insurance policy for coverage and add a hobby farm policy.
+Suppose you decide to expand your hobby farm and start selling crops at the local farmers market.
+In that case, you will need to upgrade from your standard homeowner’s insurance policy for coverage and add a hobby farm policy.
 Why?
-It is because standard homeowner policies often have a “business pursuit” exclusion or “professionals services” exclusion that does not cover business activities at home.
-To qualify for hobby farm insurance, your farm must meet certain criteria, which usually includes having:
+Standard homeowner policies often have a “business pursuit” exclusion or “professionals services” exclusion that does not cover business activities at home.
+To qualify for hobby farm insurance, your farm must meet specific criteria, which usually includes having:

 - A single farm location

 - No farm employees